The vegan and environmental city sued by McDonald's

 But that’s what Tübingen does: it attracts you, and before you know it, the ease of living in such a small, vibrant place like this makes you never want to leave.

-However, this is not all that characterizes Tübingen: it is also an innovative, green city and allows for alternative lifestyles.
+However, this is not all that characterizes Tübingen: it is also an innovative, green city that allows for alternative lifestyles.

 To contextualize the city’s uniqueness, Tübingen was one of the centers of the 1968 German student protests that took place across West Germany against traditionalism and authority, which influenced the city’s leftist and environmental sensibilities.